maaz-sohail/maaz-sohail/README.md

 ### Hi there 👋

+Welcome to my profile where I showcase projects I'm working on/have worked on as well as a look at the new tools I try to pick up on my journey in the world of Data Analytics.
+My name is Maaz Sohail, I'm a Supply Chain Analyst.
+I am a highly driven learner currently trying to improve my skills and show the world what I am capable of!

 <!--
 **maaz-sohail/maaz-sohail** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.